bleupen/halacious/README.md

 ##Overview
 *Halacious* is a plugin for the HapiJS web application server that makes **HATEOASIFYING** your app ridiculously easy.
-When paired with a well-aged HAL client-side library, you will feel the warmth of loose API coupling and look down your nose at your friends who hard-code links in their SPAs.
+When paired with a well-aged HAL client-side library, you will feel the warmth of loose API coupling and the feeling of moral superiorty as you rid your SPA of hard-coded api links.

 Halacious removes the boilerplate standing between between you and a Restful application, allowing you to focus on your app's secret sauce.
 Halacious embraces Hapi's configuration-centric approach to application scaffolding.
 Most common tasks can